-The client wanted to create a wearable device with an interactive game that would allow children to learn how to take care of a virtual pet before getting a real pet.
+A Canadian startup wanted to create a wearable device with an interactive game.
+The gadget would allow children to learn how to take care of a virtual pet before getting a real one.

 Well-designed graphics was one of the client’s key requirements so we turned to zGames, our in-house game design studio, to accomplish the task. zGames helped develop the game logic, and designed the game backgrounds and a 3D pet model.

 The object of the game is to keep a virtual pet happy by scoring as high as possible on the essential pet needs: food, water, exercise, and attention.
 Here’s how it works: